Unimprezzed/effective-giggle/README.md

 # effective-giggle
 A simple script that tests your Astro-Pi setup.
-Written in less than 48 hours.

 Hardware Requirements:
 - Raspberry Pi 3, Model B or Model B+